Exercising your mind requires giving your brain a break

 Taming the mind takes effort — you have to put your emotions and thoughts aside.

-This is why it’s the most important priority in your life.
+That’s why it’s the most important priority in your life.

 Are you out of your mind?